matthewlfabian/RNA-seq_QC-mapping-alignment/README.md

 following steps:

 - Raw read quality assessment (FastQC, MultiQC)
-- Adapter and quality trimming (BBDuk)
+- Adapter and quality trimming (Trim Galore)
 - Post-trimming quality assessment (FastQC, MultiQC)
-- Genome assembly (SPAdes)
-- Assembly quality assessment (QUAST)
-- Annotation (Prokka)
+- Indexing of annotated reference genome (HISAT2)
+- Read mapping to reference genome (HISAT2)
+- SAM => BAM conversion & read mapping QC (SAMtools)
+- Gene-level read quantitation (featureCounts)
+- Splice-aware read quantitation (rMATS)

 Snakemake is a workflow management tool that facilitates organization & reproducibility in bioinformatics workflows.
 Packages are designated via .yaml files ("envs" directory), & their corresponding parameters are found in .smk files in the "rules" directory.
-The "rule all" section of the Snakefile lists target (e.g., trimmed FASTQs, scaffold FASTAs) outputs for the workflow, & Snakemake automatically determines which part(s) of the workflow to run, skipping any step whose output file already exists.
+The "rule all" section of the Snakefile lists target (e.g., trimmed FASTQs) outputs for the workflow, & Snakemake automatically determines which part(s) of the workflow to run, skipping any step whose output file already exists.

 # Dependencies